 One of the commonly asked questions amongst girls hitting puberty and women usually have is the difference between the two sanitary products - Panty liners and a Sanitary pad.

-From protective pads to refreshing panty liners, explore a wide range of solutions to keep you clean, dry and confidence every day.
+From protective pads to refreshing pantyliners, explore a wide range of solutions to keep you clean, dry and confidence every day.

 What are Sanitary pads?

-Sanitary Pads are absorbent towels that provide protection during your period.
+Pads, or sanitary napkins, are absorbent towels that provide protection during your period.
 They attach to the inside of panties to avoid any leakage onto your clothes.
 Pads are made of cotton-like material with a waterproof surface that locks away menstrual blood to avoid discomfort.
 They come in different sizes and thicknesses, to adapt to lighter or heavier flows.